echeran/smile-of-murugan/webbook/chapter19.md

 (cf. his excellent short novel *Oru puḷiyamarattiṉ katai,* The Story of a Tamarind Tree, 1966).

-Tanjavur.
+The first one to be discussed is T. Janakiraman.
+Most Tamil critics, and probably most readers, too, would agree that Janakiraman's writings are good that he is a good and interesting story teller.
+According to my opinion he is typically one of the best representatives of the prevalent, realistic, humanistic and mildly progressive trends of modern-day Tamil.

+T. Janakiraman was born on June 8, 1921 in Thevangudi near Tanjavur.
 He is a Brahmin by caste and knows Sanskrit and English well.
 For years now he has been working in the All India Radio (Madras, Delhi), and has published a number of short stories,